What to know about the Morocco earthquake and the efforts to help

 WHO WAS AFFECTED?

-In the largely rural region, where people speak a combination of Arabic and Tachelhit, Morroco’s most common Indigenous language, villages of clay and mud brick built into mountainsides have been destroyed.
+People speak a combination of Arabic and Tachelhit, Morroco’s most common Indigenous language.
+Villages of clay and mud brick built into mountainsides have been destroyed.

-Though tourism contributes to the economy, the province is largely agrarian.
-And like much of North Africa, before the earthquake Al Haouz was reckoning with record drought that dried rivers and lakes, imperiling the largely agricultural economy and way of life.

-Outside a destroyed mosque in the town of Amizmiz, Abdelkadir Smana said the disaster would compound existing struggles in the area, which had reckoned with the coronavirus in addition to the drought.
+Most of the dead have already been buried.
+The government reports 2,501 injuries.

 WHO IS PROVIDING AID?

-The Interior Ministry said it was accepting search and rescue-focused international aid from Spain, Qatar, Britain and the United Arab Emirates, bypassing offers from French President Emmanuel Macron and U.S. President Joe Biden.
+The Interior Ministry said it was accepting search- and rescue-focused international aid from non-governmental organizations as well as Spain, Qatar, Britain and the United Arab Emirates, bypassing offers from French President Emmanuel Macron and U.S. President Joe Biden.

-“We stand ready to provide any necessary assistance for the Moroccan people,” Biden said Sunday on a trip to Vietnam.

 WHY IS MARRAKECH HISTORIC?

-The city is Morocco’s most widely visited destination, known for its palaces, spice markets, tanneries and Jemaa El Fna, its noisy square full of food vendors and musicians.
+The city is Morocco’s most widely visited destination, known for its palaces, spice markets, madrasas and Jemaa El Fna — its noisy square full of food vendors and musicians.

 HOW DOES THIS COMPARE TO OTHER QUAKES?